 This guide was developed to address questions pertaining to tax compliance by pass-through entities and their members.
 In particular, this guide will help pass-through entities with Massachusetts-source income determine whether they should be withholding tax on distributive share amounts allocated to their members, and if so, how much to withhold.
 The goal of pass-through entity withholding is the same as the goal of wage withholding: to withhold an amount that is substantially equivalent to the tax amount reasonably estimated to be due.
-The program, authorized under chapter 262, § 21 of the Acts of 2004, is in effect for tax years beginning on or after January 1, 2009.
+The program is authorized under chapter 62B, § 2 of the general laws, and is in effect for tax years beginning on or after January 1, 2009.
 We hope that you find this guide helpful and urge you to contact us directly if you need further assistance.

 Description of the Program

 The pass-through entity compliance program allows members of pass-through entities subject to this program to choose how they will meet their Massachusetts tax obligations.
 The compliance program also requires pass-through entities to report to DOR how their members plan to comply.

 The pass-through entity compliance program allows non-exempt members of pass-through entities subject to this program to meet their tax obligation by: agreeing to file and to subject themselves to personal jurisdiction in Massachusetts; participating in a composite return by the pass-through entity; or having the pass-through entity withhold and pay tax on their behalf.
 These three options are explained more fully below.
 The compliance program generally exempts the following members: Massachusetts resident individuals, most Massachusetts estates and trusts; federally tax-exempt organizations; corporations subject to Massachusetts taxing jurisdiction filing their returns including any distributive share from the pass-through entity; pass-through entities that are filing a return; and insurance companies.
 To be treated as exempt by the pass-through entity, these members must file an exemption certificate (Form PTE-EX) with the pass-through entity.